Amber: Geological record

-The oldest amber recovered dates to the late Carboniferous period.
-Its chemical composition makes it difficult to match the amber to its producers – it is most similar to the resins produced by flowering plants; however, the first flowering plants appeared in the Early Cretaceous, about 200 million years after the oldest amber known to date, and they were not common until the Late Cretaceous.
+The oldest amber recovered dates to the Middle Devonian.
+Its chemical composition makes it difficult to match the amber to its producers – it is most similar to the resins produced by flowering plants; however, the first flowering plants appeared in the Early Cretaceous, more than 240 million years after the oldest amber known to date, and they were not common until the Late Cretaceous.
 Amber becomes abundant long after the Carboniferous, in the Early Cretaceous, when it is found in association with insects.
 The oldest amber with arthropod inclusions comes from the Late Triassic (late Carnian c.
 230 Ma) of Italy, where four microscopic (0.2–0.1 mm) mites, Triasacarus, Ampezzoa, Minyacarus and Cheirolepidoptus, and a poorly preserved nematoceran fly were found in millimetre-sized droplets of amber.
 The oldest amber with significant numbers of arthropod inclusions comes from Lebanon.
 This amber, referred to as Lebanese amber, is roughly 125–135 million years old, is considered of high scientific value, providing evidence of some of the oldest sampled ecosystems.

 In Lebanon, more than 450 outcrops of Lower Cretaceous amber were discovered by Dany Azar, a Lebanese paleontologist and entomologist.
 Among these outcrops, 20 have yielded biological inclusions comprising the oldest representatives of several recent families of terrestrial arthropods.
 Even older Jurassic amber has been found recently in Lebanon as well.
 Many remarkable insects and spiders were recently discovered in the amber of Jordan including the oldest zorapterans, clerid beetles, umenocoleid roaches, and achiliid planthoppers.